-- a location plan (scale 1:2500); - a site plan (scale 1:200), showing the layout of proposed buildings and spaces, the position of buildings on adjoining property, proposed landscaping and the means of vehicular and pedestrian access within the site: - sections through the site, showing changing levels and the relationship with surrounding properties; - 3-dimensional information (e.g. model, sketch perspectives at a scale of at least 1: 500), which show how the shapes and forms of buildings and spaces are arranged and how the proposed development integrates with the surrounding area, including existing and proposed buildings on adjacent sites; - elevations of the proposed building(s) at a scale of at least 1:100; - floor plans at a scale of at least 1:100; - street elevation sketches showing relationship of elevations proposed with adjacent properties; - a 'design statement' explaining how the design concept evolved and how it relates to the principles set out in this brief; - any other further supporting information that is likely to be required, such as, for example, a site waste management plan (Policy WM1); a Travel Plan (Policy TT9); and a crime impact assessment (Policy GD1).
+- a location plan (scale 1:2500); - a site plan (scale 1:200), showing the layout of proposed buildings and spaces, the position of buildings on adjoining property, proposed landscaping and the means of vehicular and pedestrian access within the site; the scheme may require that an Environmental Impact Statement be prepared as part of the application. - sections through the site, showing changing levels and the relationship with surrounding properties; - 3-dimensional information (e.g. digital model, sketch perspectives at a scale of at least 1: 500), which show how the shapes and forms of buildings and spaces are arranged and how the proposed development integrates with the surrounding area, including existing and proposed buildings on adjacent sites; - elevations of the proposed building(s) at a scale of at least 1:100; - floor plans at a scale of at least 1:100; - street elevation sketches showing relationship of elevations proposed with adjacent properties;

+- a 'design statement' explaining how the design concept evolved and how it relates to the principles set out in this brief; - any other further supporting information that is likely to be required, such as, for example, a site waste management plan (Policy WM1); a Travel Plan (Policy TT9); and a crime impact assessment (Policy GD1).
+There may be other policy requirements which will emerge in the application process.